Results of Our Work

 A Toolkit for Developer Decision Making

-Craig offers home flippers, developers and renovators what’s essentially a toolkit for decision making.
-His goal is to help them achieve the very highest sales price in the shortest time, with bullet-proof consistency.
+Craig offers home flippers, developers, and renovators a toolkit for decision making.
+His goal is to help them achieve the very highest sales price, in the shortest time, with bullet-proof consistency.

 These clients often collaborate with Craig to choose homes that deliver the biggest payday.
-His experience as a contractor, home makeover manager for sellers and high-volume Realtor® is a match for evaluating properties.
-He assists by identifying likely homes, forecasting sale price and contributing to the remodel plan and budget.
+His experience as a contractor, home makeover manager for sellers, and high-volume Realtor® is an unbeatable combination for evaluating properties.
+He assists by identifying likely homes, forecasting sale price, and contributing to the remodel plan and budget.

 Several successes with this client

 Even though the relationship with the developer of this Holly Street property was fairly recently established, he and Craig had already achieved great results on several homes.
 In this case, the developer managed the $80,000 renovation.